All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Which GLP-1 receptor agonist has the strongest clinical evidence for diabetes management?

-Both semaglutide and tirzepatide have the most robust clinical evidence.
+Both semaglutide and tirzepatide have the most strong clinical evidence.
 Semaglutide has the most extensive trial program (SUSTAIN, PIONEER, SELECT, FLOW) and proven cardiovascular and renal benefits.
 Tirzepatide demonstrated superior HbA1c reduction compared to semaglutide in the SURPASS-2 head-to-head trial.
 The choice between them should be individualized based on patient factors, insurance coverage, and provider judgment .

 Do GLP-1 agonists work in early-stage diabetes or only in advanced disease?